 Of course, those SALE signs can also mean big savings - typically 25% - 50%, depending on the season and item.

 Where will you find the biggest discounts?
 Sometimes at the highest priced, most fashion-conscious stores which need to make room for the latest styles.

-Anchored by a huge Macy's, with a large number of top discounters: H&M, TJ Maxx, Marshalls, Eddie Bauer Outlet, DSW Shoes, plus several diamond dealers known to offer top value in engagement rings.
+Downtown Crossing is anchored by a huge Macy's, with a large number of top discounters: H&M, TJ Maxx, Marshalls, Eddie Bauer Outlet, DSW Shoes, plus several diamond dealers known to offer top value in engagement rings.

 Walk over from Faneuil Hall Marketplace (it's just 2-3 blocks away) and enjoy an afternoon of browsing.

 In reality, Newbury Street and next-door Boylston Street offer an eclectic mix of top designers plus wonderful homegoods shops (where you might happily spend a small fortune), national brand stores such as Nike, Crate & Barrel, and Anthropologie, Boston's biggest H&M, and other discounters featuring trendier styles than you'll find in more suburban locations.

 This very small group of very high-end designer boutiques and galleries along Boylston Street next to the Four Seasons is too good to miss if you are into top international fashion.
 Walk over from Copley Plaza - it's a few blocks, but worth it!

 Best known for its high concentration of superb antique shops, Charles Street's 6-8 (depending on how you count) stretch of mostly unique shops and boutiques also include an eclectic collection of fashion, gifts, jewelry, and even high-end hardware.